mccright/PythonStuff/lottery_numbers/readme.md

 No need to think about your numbers, nor worry about the Lottery empire or someone else generating your numbers for you.

+## Some of the programming challenges in this exercise
+* Accepting user's command line input specifying the number of plays (default to one).
+* Set a *sane* maximum number of plays to help protect system resources (e.g., using the script to generate 2 billion plays would, under most circumstances, be unproductive and should be resisted).
+* Specify the universe of candidate integers for each grouping that makes up a Powerball or Mega-Millions game play.
+* With a *reasonable* level of [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)), "randomly" select numbers from the "universes" specified above for each Powerball or Mega-Millions game play.
+* Ensure that there are no duplicates in the "first five" grouping.
+* Sort the "first five" grouping low to high.
+* Present the final Powerball or Mega-Millions game play on the terminal.
+* "Catch" and handle exceptions where *needed*.

+### Example Output
 ```terminal
 user@LT01:/mnt/dev/lottery_numbers$ python3 PowerBall-MegaMillions.py --help
 usage: PowerBall-MegaMillions.py [-h] [-n NUM_PLAYS]